mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

-### Scalable game design

 <!-- USEFUL WIKI
 https://web.archive.org/web/20181119014430/https://sgd.cs.colorado.edu/wiki/Scalable_Game_Design_wiki -->

-Scalable Game Design (SGD) SGD is an computing education program designed and delivered by Colorado University WHICH like GSM, created a software tool (AgentSheets) allowing game creation and supporting teaching and learning resources and training.
+Scalable Game Design (SGD) is an computing education program designed and delivered by Colorado University WHICH like GSM, created a software tool (AgentSheets) allowing game creation and supporting teaching and learning resources and training.
 Agent sheets used a block based, drag and drop programming approach.
 Extensive partnership work led by Repenning and Basawapatna [-@repenning_scalable_2010; -@basawapatna_using_2010], allowed large scale data collection from thousands of school students.
 The researchers use the term Computational Thinking Patterns (CPTs) to describe patterns present in computer games which they support learners to code.
 It is the familiarity and understandability, and the ability to link to specific learning outcomes which which drew the SCG researchers towards a pattern-based approach compared to limitations of more abstract interpretations of computational thinking.
 This was driven by their interactions with teachers is to foreground concepts that have potential to transfer to the area of science simulations [@basawapatna_recognizing_2011].
 The authors give examples of computational thinking patterns:  *generation* and *absorbtion* in predator / prey relationships, *transportation *of oxygen by red blood cells and mosquitoes *hill climbing* (seeking the highest value) of human scent.

 A driving pedagogical approach was the use of a _project first_ rather than _principles first_ approach to learning programming [@repenning_scalable_2015].
 Computational concepts, for example, loops, lists, logic and variables are recommended to be taught as learner require them to be used.
 To do this they advocate use of _just in time_ instruction, via a clear links between the instruction needed and the motivation to achieve a tangible goal within game design to keep learners in a zone of engagement [@basawapatna_zones_2013].

-Another important concept in the SGD pedagogy is that of student ownership, present chiefly in the

-participants ability to design their own characters and backgrounds [@repenning_scalable_2015].
+Another important concept in the SGD pedagogy is that of student ownership, present chiefly in the participants ability to design their own characters and backgrounds [@repenning_scalable_2015].
 One of the limitation of the pedagogy is the _heavy scaffolding_ [@repenning_scalable_2015.
 P.11.10] needed via step-by-step instructions due to complexity of the game authoring process.
 While the authors suggest letting the students create there own games, this is included as an optional activity at the end of a unit of work and one which many schools were not able to adopt due to time restrictions.
 This may account for relatively low figures for student ownership over projects.
 From 700 responses, only 139 (20%) indicated aspects of student ownership [@repenning_scalable_2015.
 P.11.10].
 Other limitations in the overall approach is that the programme use bespoke software created by the team which can be problematic to maintain in the long term.
 In additions while the resources used were classified as being just in time, a review of the supporting website shows quite lengthy instruction based resources which would be a barrier to such claims [^5].

 <!-- Both concepts of patterns can be identified by participants through their familiarity with software as users.
 Patterns are also shared within communities of established and novice designers as a way of saving time, encouraging code reuse and developing a shared vocabulary of concepts that enriches computational practice of the community participants. -->